ftsiboe/GH-FoodSystems-Lab/README.md

-# GH-FoodSystemsLab: An Open Research Repository on Household Consumption, Food Poverty, and Market Integration in Ghana
+# GH-FoodSystems-Lab: An Open Research Repository on Household Consumption, Food Poverty, and Market Integration in Ghana

 ## 📘 Overview